 - Integrate concepts and analytical frameworks from multiple perspectives to develop one or more of the following:

 - multi-causal explanations,

 - Analyze and Reflect upon insights gained from integrating multiple perspectives in a purposeful project or experience.

 Proposal Process & Instructions

-The LCC welcomes proposals to establish or revise a Learning Community Course, Linked Course, Integrated Assignment, or Integrated Experience.
+The LCC welcomes proposals to establish or revise a Learning Community Course, Linked Course, Integrative Assignment, or Integrative Experience.
 In general, learning communities must be proposed at least two (2) years before being offered to allow time for any necessary revisions and to meet the publication deadline for the quarterly schedule.
 Exceptions may be made as time allows and at the discretion of the chair with approval from the committee.

 LCC retains digital copies of the team’s proposal, committee response, and team reflection in its document archives.

 - For help with writing course descriptions, see the CAC guide for writing course descriptions

 - For help with outcomes and assessment, see the IAC guide for writing outcomes

 - For more information about Learning Communities proposals, contact LCC Chair, Sharon Spence-Wilcox (206.934.4069 or LCC.Central@seattlecolleges.edu)